Espresso martini: Difford's Guide

 Difford's Guide recommends 1.5 USoz of vodka, 1 USoz of hot espresso coffee, and 2/3 USoz of coffee liqueur.
 The ingredients are poured into a shaker filled with ice.
 The mixture is then shaken, fine strained and poured into a chilled martini glass.
 The drink is garnished with coffee beans (and perhaps a twist of lemon zest) and served.

 Popularity

 The drink had a surge in popularity in the early 2020s.
 This popularity was met with apprehension by bartenders due to the time and effort required to prepare the drink.

+Variants

+There can be slight twists made to the classic espresso martini recipe.
+Examples include adding Cointreau and Chocolate sauce to make a Chocolate Orange Espresso Martini, or adding Marshmallow syrup to make a Toasted Marshmallow Espresso Martini.